NRC-NANOmi/NanoMi/README.md

   5. Ensure that the 10-acces_usb.rules file points to the correct location for fxload!
 A computer restart may be required if it's not and you modify it.
 Proper location should be something like /usr/sbin/fxload ?
 <p align="right">(<a href="#readme-top">back to top</a>)</p>

-### Naomi Control Software Installation
+### Nanomi Control Software Installation

-_Below is the instrution of Naomi Control Software Installation_
+_Below is the instrution of Nanomi Control Software Installation_

 1. Clone the repo
    ```sh